 On Friday, Feb.
 21 the Human Rights Brief hosted the symposium: "Deprived of Human Rights: Conditions of Confinement of Marginalized Adults and Children.”
 Read more

-To read more, click here for Volume 24, Issue 2 (Winter 2020).
+To read more, click here for Volume 24, Issue 3 (Spring 2021).